openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/BuildingAaps.md

 | [3.3](#version3300) | Ladybug (2024.2.1)                       |                                                                                             | 8.9    | 21  |

 The "preferred version" is packaged with the appropriate Gradle and JVM version.
 If using a different version, you may encounter issues related to wrong Gradle and/or JVM version.
 See the [Troubleshooting Android Studio](#troubleshooting_androidstudio-uncommitted-changes) page to help solve these issues.
-If you current Android Studio version is not listed in the table, you must update it first.
+If your current Android Studio version is not listed in the table, you must update it first.

 * [Windows 32-bit systems](#troubleshooting_androidstudio-unable-to-start-daemon-process) are not supported by Android Studio.
 Please keep in mind that both **64 bit CPU and 64 bit OS are mandatory condition.** If your system DOES NOT meet this condition, you have to change affected hardware or software or the whole system.